 Trial participating centre

 Funding Body Type

 Publication and dissemination plan

 Study protocol is available on request.
-Planned publications are intended for end of 2018 when all data will be collected and analysed.
 High impact peer reviewed journals will be targeted.
 Following completion of the trial, the intention is to share and disseminate the findings in a range of clinical conferences and networks (e.g. health and physical activity; stoma care; bowel cancer).

 IPD sharing statement

 The datasets generated during and/or analysed during the current study are/will be available upon request from Dr Gill Hubbard (email@example.com).